 In the case of Malaysia, even the runner-up MyCar still has a lot to do to catch up to the SEA unicorn.
-For Malaysia, Grab is easily the dominant provider of ride-hailing services.
+For Malaysia, Grab business model allows it to easily the dominant provider of ride-hailing services.
 However…

 VALUE PROPOSITION – DRIVERS

 Going back to the info-graphics, one of the key partners (and arguably the most important one) for ride-hailing services is the driver.
-Without drivers, it would be impossible for these services to function because… there are no drivers.
+Without drivers, it would be impossible for these services and the Grab business model to function because… there are no drivers.
 As such, getting drivers is essential to get your ride-hailing service running.
 However, that will prove to be very difficult for newer companies trying to get a slice of the ride-hailing pie in Malaysia.

 Over the years and during it’s fight for dominance over SEA with Uber, Grab had already set an infrastructure, system, and incentives for drivers to stay with, and exclusively, with them.
 Let’s look into it a little.